haleanana/a-simple-card-game/README.md

 - Fixed:  I added -webkit to my classes to fix this issue.
 2. It was possible to press "Start" button multiple times and this would make the timer run twice as fast.
 - Temporary Fix: Disabled "Start"button once its pressed.
+- Update: Start button now completely disappears and is replaced with a restart button.
+This should improve user experience compared to the disabled button.
 3. During game over or when the timer reached 0, users were still able to flip cards and continue with the game and still win.
 - Fixed: Statement !this.timeLeft ==0 added to my cardIsFlippable function.
 This ensures that cards are no longer flippable when timer is at 0.
 ```javascript